Hold Your Head Up

-"Hold Your Head Up" is a song by the English rock band Argent, released as a single in 1972.
+"Hold Your Head Up" is a song by the English rock band Argent, first released as a single in 1971.
 The song was a Top 5 hit in the US, the UK, and the Canadian charts, peaking at No. 5 in all three countries.
 However, it was the band's only song to chart on the Billboard Hot 100.
 Billboard ranked it as the No. 50 song for 1972.
 The song appeared on the third Argent album All Together Now (1972).

 Background, composition, and recording

 The song was written by Chris White and credited to the songwriting partnership of White and Rod Argent.

 Release and reception

 The song was warmly received by music critics.
-Georgiy Starostin thought that it was the best track on All Together Now, the band's quintessential album.
+Record World called it an "infectious rocker" that should "have strong impact" in the U.S. Georgiy Starostin thought that it was the best track on All Together Now, the band's quintessential album.
 He called it "a solid, riffy tune whose main attractions are the gruff, almost war-march-style bassline" and praised Rod Argent's keyboard work.
-The Hammond B3 solo on the track was cited by Rick Wakeman as the greatest organ solo ever.
+The Hammond B3 solo on the track has been described by keyboard-player Rick Wakeman as the "greatest organ solo ever."